v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 ### Secure work-related apps and data
 1. The **Download Microsoft Authenticator** screen appears.
-Tap **Download from App Store**.
-When the App Store opens, install the app.
-Then return to Company Portal and tap **Continue**.
+    1. Tap **Download from App Store**.
+    2. When the App Store opens, install the app.
+    3. Return to Company Portal and tap **Continue**.

     If you already have Microsoft Authenticator on your device, you won't see this screen.
 Skip to step 2.

 2. On the **Device management and privacy** screen, read through the list of device information your organization can and can't see.
 Then tap **Continue**.